2019 Board of Directors

 Sasha studied horticulture as an undergrad at Delaware Valley College and received a Ph.D. in Plant Biology from Rutgers University.
 He is a currently a faculty member of the Temple University Department of Landscape Architecture and Horticulture.
 In addition to teaching courses in plant physiology and soil science, he conducts research on a wide array of topics including the biology of rare and endangered plant species, medicinal plant chemistry and genetics, the flora of Central Asia, green infrastructure and plant ecophysiology, pollination biology, and plant nomenclature.
 Sasha and his family have been CSA members since 2011 and he joined the PFEC Board in 2016.

 Lynn has been a year-round CSA member at PFEC since 2008, and recalls a sampling of the various share duty experiences she has had over the years as the farm has evolved: building plant beds in the children’s area, weeding, potato and squash harvesting, farmers market sales, and her least favorite – cleaning the lawn furniture!
-Lynn grew up in nearby Ambler, and now lives in Jenkintown with her husband Joe, and children Cora, Ella and Seth.
+Lynn grew up in nearby Ambler, and now lives in Jenkintown with her husband and children.
 She is a life/health insurance broker and joined the PFEC board in 2018.

 Kim is a mathematics teacher and Earth Club Advisor at Pennridge High School.
 She holds an undergraduate degree from La Salle University in Human Resource Management and a Masters Degree in Education from Arcadia University.
 She has been teaching mathematics for the past twenty years at the high school level.
 She has also taught in the Masters of Education program at Arcadia University.
-Kim has been a member of the farm since 2011.
+Kim has been a member of the farm since 2011 and joined the board in 2014.